connected-web/town-builder-game/templates/rulebook-template.md

 The _Builder's Stack_ is the stack of tiles used build the town round by round.
 The game ends at the end of the round when the _Builder's Stack_ is empty.
 The _Builder's Stack_ is created at the start of the game by shuffling and randomly drawing 20 tiles.

-### Builder's Token
+### Mayor's Token

-The _Builder's Token_ is a physical marker that indicates which player goes first each round.
-The player with the _Builder's Token_ expands the town by placing a new tile, and gets to place a worker first each round.
-Players can claim the _Builder's Token_ for themselves by being the first to place a worker on the _Town Hall_ tile on their turn.
+The _Mayor's Token_ is a physical marker that indicates which player goes first each round.
+The player with the _Mayor's Token_ expands the town by placing a new tile, and gets to place a worker first each round.
+Players can claim the _Mayor's Token_ for themselves by being the first to place a worker on the _Town Hall_ tile on their turn.

 ## Knights